What is a good safety plan?

 Safety plan resources

-Some staff at social services agencies, such as transitional support and housing workers, are trained to help women make safety plans.
+Some staff at social services agencies, such as transitional support and housing workers, are trained to help make safety plans.
 Counselling agencies and crisis helplines can also help.

 Previous page Next page